DuryodhanDeep/Student-Registration-Portal/README.md

 ## Introduction
 The Student Registration Portal is a comprehensive university system designed to facilitate the management and access of student information.
 This portal provides distinct roles and functionalities for students, instructors, and administrators, ensuring a streamlined and secure environment for managing academic data.

-## Features
-- **User Roles and Functionalities**:
-  - Students can register, view, and update their information.
-  - Instructors can manage courses, view student information, and submit grades.
-  - Administrators have full control over the system, including user management and system settings.

 ## Technologies Used
 - **Frontend**:
   - React.js